lumeland/lume.land/docs/configuration/config-file.md

 ### location

-This is the URL where the site will be published.
+This is the public URL where the site will be published.
 Useful to generate absolute URLs or if your site is published in a subdirectory, for example:
 `https://username.github.io/project-name/`.
 The value must be an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
 example: